Designated Safeguarding Leads Training

 Kooth are also offering some theme based building resilience national webinars, to sign up for these please use this booking form.

 If you as a professional would like to find out more about Kooth, please attend one of the 30 minute Kooth webinars.
-Please email hhook@kooth.com for a teams link for one of the dates below.
+Please email hhook@kooth.com for a teams link.